 You may need to reduce liquids in the recipe by a few tablespoons.
 If the recipe does not call for extra liquids, add a few extra tablespoons of flour because of the liquid sugar added.

 This is not the same as a cinnamon simple syrup that you use in drinks and cocktails.
-We like to use this cinnamon syrup recipe on breakfast items and in different baked goods.
+We use this cinnamon syrup recipe on breakfast items and in different baked goods.

 - Cinnamon Roll Sugar Cookies